In order to make an appointment, please email the professor

 Evaluation systems and criteria

-** The spelling rules of the Faculty shall apply in all tests and assignments.
+** The spelling rules of the Faculty shall apply to all tests and assignments.

-*** To pass the second sitting, students must complete all the assessment activities they failed to pass in the first sitting.
+*** To pass the second call is necessary to accomplish all assessment activities not approved in the first call.

 Bibliography and resources